apex/up/docs/07-guides.md

 }
 ```

-Note that you could map staging to a domain like `staging-myapp.com` as well, it does not have to be a sub-domain of your production domain.
+Note that you could map staging to a domain like `staging-myapp.com`, it does not have to be a sub-domain of your production domain.

 Now when you run `up stack plan` to preview changes to your resources, it will prompt you to verify the Let's Encrypt certificate emails that AWS sends.